AutoEval Done Right: Using Synthetic Data for Model Evaluation: Autoevaluating Accuracy and other Metrics

 The results of this experiment are shown in Figure~\ref{fig:proteingym}.
 The effective sample sizes of \texttt{PPI++} were systematically higher than the classical approach~(Figure~\ref{fig:proteingym}b), by approximately 50\%.
 Furthermore, the ranks obtained by our approach were also much closer to the true model ranks than the classical approach~(Figure~\ref{fig:proteingym}c), with a five-fold improvement for $n=1000$.

-\texttt{PPI++} confidence intervals for models' correlations with the experimental fitness scores were also slightly tighter than the classical approach, yet remained calibrated~(Supplement~\ref{supp:cis}).
-The unoptimal estimator \texttt{PPI} performed worse than the classical approach.
+\texttt{PPI++} confidence intervals for models' correlations with the experimental fitness scores were also slightly tighter than the classical approach, yet remained calibrated~(Figure~\ref{fig:cis}).
+The \texttt{PPI} estimator performed worse than the classical approach.
 This is a known issue of this estimator, that \texttt{PPI++} mitigates.

 A question remains: how good does the annotator model need to be to allow AutoEval to work well?
 Figure~\ref{fig:proteingym_ess_multi} compares the effective sample size of \texttt{PPI++} obtained with different annotator models.
 As expected, the better the annotator model, the higher the effective sample size.
 We importantly note that even with a very poor annotator model, \texttt{PPI++} performs at least as well as the classical approach.
 When the annotator labels do not correlate with the true labels, \texttt{PPI++} falls back to the classical approach~($\lambda=0$), effectively ignoring the synthetic labels.
 That being said, we observe that even mediocre annotator models, such as ${\texttt{CARP}}$, provide a $10\%$ increase in effective sample size compared to the classical approach.
 Altogether, these observations suggest that AutoEval can provide better point estimates and tighter confidence intervals compared to the classical approach even when the annotator model is mediocre.